 Our status (and that of any identified contributors) as the authors of content on our site must always be acknowledged.

-We are not responsible for websites we link to.
+We are not responsible for the websites we link to.

 Where our site contains links to other sites and resources provided by third parties, these links are provided for your information only.
 Such links should not be interpreted as approval by us of those linked websites or information you may obtain from them.

-If you wish to make suggestions or complain about information and materials uploaded by other users please contact us on info@REWISE.com
+If you wish to make suggestions or complain about information and materials uploaded by other users please contact us at firstname.lastname@example.org.

 Limitation of Liability

-Whether you are a User, Course Creator, other consumer or a business user:
+Whether you are a User, Course Creator, other consumers, or a business user: